 Scrum Guide speaks of 3 roles in a project – Scrum Master, Product Owner and the Team.
 According to the definition “product owner is typically a project’s key stakeholder” and he is responsible for a number of things, such as prioritizing the backlog, sharing the vision with the team and making decisions.
 In our experience, most often it’s either a project manager or someone from the marketing department, or sometimes even the CEO of the company.

 His role is vital and requires a lot of attention, patience and availability.
 Every time we start a project I see that Product Owners are enthusiastic and willing to cooperate.
 In practice, it’s not always what it’s cracked up to be.
 Here are some issues that can be fixed:

 Sin #1: Wishful thinking (“We will make it all on time!
 People gonna love it!”)

 Once you have entered the startup world, there are no ready recipes.
 There are no blueprints you can follow and predict exactly what it will take to build a given product.
-That’s why you do it with agile process, because in agile you iterate and learn.
+That’s why you do it with the agile process because in agile you iterate and learn.
 From what you have learned comes the wisdom to make good decisions.
 Your best chance to deliver the best product is not to guess but to measure.
-To put it more simply - you can use the knowledge of what the team was able to accomplish in a given time to predict what else can be done.
+To put it more simply – you can use the knowledge of what the team was able to accomplish in a given time to predict what else can be done.

-Same goes for the key functionalities that make a product - don’t just guess what is the users’ problem, ask them.
+The same goes for the key functionalities that make a product – don’t just guess what is the users’ problem, ask them.